terrapower/armi/doc/user/tutorials/making_your_first_app.rst

     See :py:mod:`armi.plugins` more for info.

 Plugin code can exist in any directory structure in an app.
-In this very simple app we simply put it in the :file:`myapp/plugins.py` file.
+In this app we put it in the :file:`myapp/plugins.py` file.

 .. note:: For "serious" plugins, we recommend mirroring the ``armi/physics/[subphysics]``
     structure of the ARMI framework physics plugin folder.

-We will start the plugin simply by pointing to the two physics kernels we wish to register.
+We will start the plugin by pointing to the two physics kernels we wish to register.
 We hook them in and tell ARMI the ``ORDER`` they should be run in based on the built-in ``STACK_ORDER`` attribute.
-We will come back to this plugin definition later on to do add a little more to the plugin.
+We will come back to this plugin definition later on to add a little more to the plugin.

+.. admonition:: What is ``STACK_ORDER``?
+    The ``STACK_ORDER`` attribute is defined and discussed :py:class:`here <armi.interfaces.STACK_ORDER>`.

 .. code-block:: python